fast forwarding careers in theatre

 Charlie was a Changeling apprentice in 2016 and has since embarked on a professional acting career with some notable performances already under their belt.

 Following his training at the Royal Birmingham Conservatoire, Khalid played Guildenstern in our tour of Hamlet in 2017.
 Following the tour Khalid was quickly snapped up by the National theatre performing in Dick Whittington, followed by a UK and international tour of War Horse.
-He performed in Beautiful: The Carole King Musical and is currently starring in Hamilton in London.
+He performed in Beautiful: The Carole King Musical and Hamilton.

 Pip Carter was part of the Changeling Youth Theatre and played the part of Claudio in our 2003 production of Much Ado about Nothing just before he went off to RADA.
 Upon leaving drama school, Pip went on to appear in Party Animals along side Matt Smith, then again as WH Auden in Christopher and his Kind.
-Pip has also played in Posh and many plays at the National Theatre.
-He is currently starring in The Book of Dust at the Bridge Theatre.
+Pip has also played in Posh and many plays at the National Theatre and The Book of Dust at the Bridge.

 Ellie Kendrick played in our 2005 production of Twelfth Night.
 She then went on to play the title role in the Diary of Anne Frank, Game of Thrones, The Misfits, Upstairs Downstairs as well as Juliet in Romeo and Juliet at the Globe.
 Ellie is also a successful writer for stage.
 Her first play, TABS, was shortlisted for the Bruntwood Prize for Playwriting and her second play was commissioned by the Royal Court Theatre.